The Programme offers two different tracks of information security: Cryptography and Data Security and Networked Systems Security.

 Examples of thesis topics:

-The Programme offers the following tracks in 2017:
+The Programme offers the following tracks

 In the Cryptography and Data Security track, you become an expert in the field as you will gain strong and broad knowledge on the mathematical aspects of cryptography and data security.